o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 }
 ```

-What this does is alias `@usercache@` to a fodler with a unique name in the OS temp folder that will be cleaned up after the test target has completed.
+What this does is alias `@usercache@` to a folder with a unique name in the OS temp folder that will be cleaned up after the test target has completed.
 With this fix in place, we can now use `AzFramework.Tests` with the sharding optimization enabled without any further crashes due to file race conditions.

 # How do I fix regressions with the TIAF Python unit tests?